-While they thrive better when planted in the grown, it is possible to grow grapevines in pots.
-This section describes three training techniques for pot/container cultivation, depending on your purpose and container size.
-Please make use of the additional information under potted plants.
+While they thrive better when planted in the earth, grapevines can also be grown in pots.
+Here are three possibile training techniques for container cultivation, depending on your purpose and container size.
+Please make use of the additional information provided under potted plants.

 The smallest grapevine variety for perennial pot cultivation, for pots holding less than 10 litres.

 A compact, small, perennial variety, which can be trained in various cordon systems; for pots holding 20 liters or more.

 The empahsis here is on aesthetic.
 It brings lush grapes in the 2nd year, but will be much less productive in later years.
 Needs heavy ferlitilising after flowering.
 For containers > 10 litres.
 Usually only an annual.